kumbulanit/t-sql/tech company/untitled/Module 10 - Using Subqueries/Lesson3_Using_EXISTS_Predicate_with_Subqueries.md

 │  ┌─────────────────────────────────────┐                                   │
 │  │ SELECT * FROM Employees e           │                                   │
 │  │ WHERE e.EmployeeID IN (             │  →  Returns: List of values       │
-│  │     SELECT o.e.EmployeeID             │      Must process all matches     │
+│  │     SELECT o.EmployeeID             │      Must process all matches     │
 │  │     FROM Orders o                   │      Can have performance issues  │
 │  │ )                                   │                                   │
 │  └─────────────────────────────────────┘                                   │